DCC-BS/audio-transcription/README.md

 </details>

+## Fork

+This is a fork of the original work done by machinelearningZH. <https://github.com/machinelearningZH/audio-transcription>.
+Thank you for open sourcing the code.

+Things changed:

+- Added docker support
+- Fixed minor bugs
+- Changed branding

 ## Setup Instructions
 ### Hardware requirements
 - We strongly recommend using a CUDA-compatible graphics card, as transcription on a CPU is extremely slow.